U-Boat Worx

-U-Boat Worx is a Dutch submersible manufacturer.
-Its headquarters are based in Breda, the Netherlands.
-The company was founded in 2005 by Dutch entrepreneur Bert Houtman.
-U-Boat Worx delivers crewed submersibles for exploration, research, yachts and tourism applications.
+U-Boat Worx is recognized as the foremost manufacturer of private submersibles globally with over 60 submarines in operation.
+U-Boat Worx produces a range of versatile subs for all underwater activities, including the flagship model that can dive to 3,000 meters (9,845 feet).

 History

-In the early 2000s, after a successful career in the software industry culminating in the Stock Exchange listing of his company, Exact Software, Houtman commenced looking for a personal submarine for his own enjoyment, only to find that submersibles were the sole domain of military or institutional scientific users.
+In the early 2000s, after a successful career in the software industry culminating in the Stock Exchange listing of his company, Exact Software,[1] Houtman commenced looking for a personal submarine for his own enjoyment, only to find that submersibles were the sole domain of military or institutional scientific users.

-In his quest to personalise submarines for everyday use, Bert teamed up with a Canadian inventor, Peter Mitton, who had pioneered a small one person Sub (C - Quester) that provided the template for what was to follow.
+In his quest to personalise submarines for everyday use, Bert teamed up with a Canadian inventor, Peter Mitton,[2] who had pioneered a small one person Sub (C - Quester)[3] that provided the template for what was to follow.

-That partnership ended in 2005; Bert Houtman founded U-Boat Worx determined to expand the audience for private submersibles.
+That partnership ended in 2005;[1] Bert Houtman founded U-Boat Worx determined to expand the audience for private submersibles.

-U-Boat Worx delivered in 2015 a private submarine for a Cruise Ship, this was the first cruise ship with a submarine operation onboard.
+U-Boat Worx delivered in 2015 a private submarine for a Cruise Ship, this was the first cruise ship with a submarine operation onboard.[3]
 Later the Crystal Esprit and Genting Dream also took delivery of a U-Boat Worx submersibles.